-The Department of Physics and Astronomy offers both a B.S. in astrophysics and a B.A. in astronomy.
-Our dynamic faculty members possess expertise in a wide array of areas from stellar structure to black hole accretion to gamma ray bursts.
-Every year, our professors garner an impressive amount of financial support for their research.
-The grants they secure present numerous opportunities for students because of the pronounced emphasis we place on undergraduate research.
-In fact, all astrophysics majors are required to complete at least one capstone research project.
+Our department offers both a B.S. in astrophysics and a B.A. in astronomy.
+Our faculty’s expertise ranges widley from stellar structure to black hole accretion to gamma ray bursts.
+Every year, our professors garner an impressive amount of financial support for their research, which presents opportunities for student research.
+All astrophysics majors are required to complete at least one capstone research project.

-- Eight professors in the department actively conduct research in astrophysics.
+❱❱ Eight professors actively conduct research in astrophysics.